JordanRickman/b/README.md

 Return Signature
 ---
-`b`'s Promises resolve with an object that's identical to the return value of `child_process.spawnSync()`, except that it converts the I/O from Buffers into Strings.
+`b`'s Promise resolves with an object that's identical to the return value of `child_process.spawnSync()`, except that it converts the I/O from Buffers into Strings.
 The specific structure is
 ```typescript
 {
   pid: number; // PID of the child process